apache/crunch/src/site/markdown/index.md

 PTable instance, with the key being the PType of the PCollection and the value being the Long implementation for this PTypeFamily.

-The next line features the second of Crunch's four operations, `groupByKey`.
+The next line features the second of Crunch\'s four operations, `groupByKey`.
 The groupByKey operation may only be applied to a PTable, and returns an instance of the `PGroupedTable` interface, which references the grouping of all of the values in the PTable that have the same key.
 The groupByKey operation is what triggers the reduce phase of a MapReduce within Crunch.

-The last line in the function returns the output of the third of Crunch's four operations, `combineValues`.
-The combineValues operator takes a `CombineFn` as an argument, which is a specialized subclass of DoFn that operates on an implementation of Java's Iterable interface.
+The last line in the function returns the output of the third of Crunch\'s four operations, `combineValues`.
+The combineValues operator takes a `CombineFn` as an argument, which is a specialized subclass of DoFn that operates on an implementation of Java\'s Iterable interface.
 The use of combineValues (as opposed to parallelDo) signals to Crunch that the CombineFn may be used to aggregate values for the same key on the map side of a MapReduce job as well as the reduce side.